Mel-A-M/adb-converged-db/spatial/spatial.md

 ## TASK 4: Examining your Spatial data

-As part of the **dataload** you created the tables CUSTOMERS,WAREHOUSES_DTP and WAREHOUSES.
+As part of the **dataload** you created the tables CUSTOMERS, WAREHOUSES_DTP and WAREHOUSES.

 Examine one of these tables using **SQL Developer Web**.